transpixel/tpqz/README.md

 ## External Component Licenses

-All original TPQZ is covered by the unrestrictive MIT License which provides for use in commercial products and other for-profit activities.
+All original work in TPQZ is covered by the unrestrictive MIT License which provides for use in commercial products and other for-profit activities.